atomizejs/atomizejs.github.com/getting_started.markdown

 will occur every time the transaction function is run.

-Whilst a transaction that fails to commit undoes all the modifications of objects managed by AtomizeJS (i.e. everything that has been reachable from `atomize.root`), it can't undo other actions.
+Whilst a transaction that fails to commit undoes all the modifications of objects managed by AtomizeJS (including everything that is or has been reachable from `atomize.root`), it can't undo other actions.
 Thus modifications of the DOM and other operations that cause side-effects should only be done from the continuation to the transaction function.
 Thus it's best practise to return values from the transaction that allow the continuation to figure out what it should be doing.
-The continuation is only run once, and only run once the transaction has successfully committed.
+The continuation is only run once, and only run once the transaction has successfully committed, so by that point, the result of the transaction function is stable.